Foadsf/OpenHertz/README.md

 # OpenHertz
-OpenHertz is a cross-platform Free, Libre, and Open Source Software (FLOSS) for Hertzian contact calculations, written in pure PowerShell.
+OpenHertz is a cross-platform Free, Libre, and Open Source Software (FLOSS) for Hertzian contact calculations.

 ## Installation:

-### Windows:

 - Download this repository in ZIP format and unarchive it somewhere on your computer. (in a directory where there are no spaced in the path)